xiuzi2009/Projects-while-studying/README.md

 If you are studying related courses, DO NOT read and use these codes in your assignments.
 Otherwise, it may cause you PLAGIARISM.

-If you don't know which kinds of behaviors cause plagiarism, please ask your instructors before your move.
+If you don't know what causes plagiarism, please ask your instructors before your move.
 I am not responsible for any causes of plagiarism.

 Once you start to explore my code, it indicates you have read and agreed with the above rules.